kelvinundivided/kelvinundivided/README.md

 When setting up your Wire account, it's crucial to **avoid using a personal photo** for your user logo or image.
 This is an important step in preserving your anonymity.
 Instead, opt for something generic and non-identifiable, such as a landscape, an abstract design, or even the default avatar provided.
 Remember, every detail counts when it comes to maintaining your privacy.
 Stay vigilant and enjoy the secure communication that Wire offers.

+> [!CAUTION]
-Always exercise caution: any message you send could potentially be read on the recipient's screen.
+> Always exercise caution: any message you send could potentially be read on the recipient's screen.
 Therefore, never disclose your real name, nor share images of yourself or your surroundings.
-Your vigilance is the final layer of security in ensuring your digital footprint remains a mystery.
-Embrace the power of Wire, communicate freely, and stay secure.
+Your vigilance is the final layer of security in ensuring your digital footprint remains anonymous.

 Once your account is created you can start a conversation with Kelvin by sending a message to @lilasrevenge

+> [!WARNING]
+> Anyone communicating with me should assume someone else is always watching (or recording), so never disclose anything that can be traced back to you alone.
+Never share your name or anything else identifiable!

+> [!IMPORTANT]
+> ANY INFORMATION YOU SHARE WITH ME THAT CAN BE USED TO STOP A MURDER OR MASSACRE WILL BE USED TO DO SO.
+I will never disclose my source.